Streetscape Improvements

 Applications

 Streetscape improvements tend to be applied most in urban areas and downtown areas where there are many pedestrians.
+Mitchell and Hamilton-Baillie (2011) describe applications in small towns and villages.
 They are generally implemented by local governments and developers.

 Geographic